salesforce/lwc-rfcs/text/0111-feature-flags.md

 New features are added within conditional statements.

-Code behind these flags can be conditionally enabled (or completely removed) based on your project's configuration.
+Code behind these flags can be conditionally enabled (or completely removed) based on your project configuration.
 This allows newly developed features to be selectively released when the LWC platform considers them ready for production use.

 ### Flagging Details